Alicia-bites/python_pong_but_better/README.md

 A small project to learn Python

 Another pong game!
-Two players can play on the same machine, using the same keybaord.
+Two players can play on the same machine, using the same keyboard.

 Player 1 will use up, down, right and left arrows.
 	- up  : go up